phyver/GameShell/doc/mission.md

 This file should always use absolute path by using `$GSH_HOME`.
 It can also use the directory `$MISSION_DIR` that points to the mission's directory.
-This is useful if the mission needs to copy some file into GameShell's world.
+This is useful if the mission needs to copy files into GameShell's world.

 _Note_ that because this file is sourced, it can change directory or define